Updated for Airtime 2.3.1

 c) search for and download media files, and edit the metadata of individual files, if required, on the Library page

-d) create and edit playlists of media files or create smart blocks of content based on metadata, edit cue points and fades, and audition them.
-Playlists and smart blocks are also saved in the database, and can be searched for on the Library page
+d) create and edit playlists of media files or create smart blocks of content based on metadata, and audition them.
+(Playlists and smart blocks are also saved in the database)

-e) schedule colour-coded broadcast shows (which can contain playlists, smart blocks, pre-recorded complete shows, timed remote input streams, or be live) for specific dates and times on the Calendar page.
-Regular shows can be scheduled by the day of the week or month, and can be linked to share content
+e) schedule broadcast shows (which can contain playlists, smart blocks, pre-recorded complete shows, remote input streams, or be live) for specific dates and times on the Calendar page

-f) manage presenter, staff and guest access to Airtime, and contact details, via the Manage Users page
+g) manage presenter and other staff access to the broadcast schedule calendar, and their contact details, via the Manage Users page

-i) check the status and resource usage of system components on the Status page
+k) check the status and resource usage of system components on the Status page.

 There has been error in communication with Booktype server.
 Not sure right now where is the problem.